LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

 This is unlike the Xamarin Studio default, where the current directory for execution is not the project directory.

-Under the hood, Xamarin Studio uses gmcs also, with a bunch of further options in the parameters, changing the execution directory and also arranging for better debugging information when you get a runtime error.
+Under the hood, Xamarin Studio uses mcs also, with a bunch of further options in the parameters, changing the execution directory and also arranging for better debugging information when you get a runtime error.